United States

 Kimerly's Story

 Kimerly joined Watsi on March 12th, 2013.
-Nine years ago, Kimerly joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kimerly's most recent donation traveled 8,300 miles to support Nang, a 40-year-old woman from Burma, to fund an MRI to help treat her injury and infection.
+Twelve years ago, Kimerly joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kimerly's most recent donation traveled 8,200 miles to support Ronald, a fisherman from the Philippines, to fund hernia repair sugery.

 Impact